Frequently Asked Questions

 Your affidavit should not include statements that are mere opinion or argument and the statements should be necessary to decide the issue, and not be included just to upset the other party.

+You should include documents that support statements made in your affidavit.
 Documents such as paystubs, employment confirmation, school admission and transcripts, e-mails, letters, and previous orders and agreements may be relevant exhibits.

 Generally speaking, if you are having your signature witnessed in Manitoba, a Notary Public, Commissioner for Oaths, or Deputy Registrar can witness an affidavit.
 If your affidavit is being used in another province or state, a Notary Public should witness your signature, not a Commissioner for Oaths.